lab-v2/pyreason/README.md

 ```bash
 sbatch run_on_agave.sh
 ```
-This will submit a job to the cluster
+This will submit a job to the cluster.
+You will be able to find the output of the program in the output folder.

 ### 2.3 Setup & Run on your Local System
 Clone the repository and install the necessary packages to make pyreason run